 Tony Acone was born and raised in Pittsburgh, Pennsylvania.
 In 1968, he joined cable television pioneer Bill Daniels, and in 1969, he built, launched, and operated the nation’s first cable television full-color origination studio in Palm Desert, California.
 He served as Vice President & Director of Programming for that operation until 1972.

-Tony served as chairman of the California State Cablecasting and Programming Committee from 1969 un 1972 and was named a Cable Television Pioneer by the California Cable Television Association in 1971.
-In 1972, he was transferred to Texas and appointed vice president and general manager of the Daniels operations in Killeen, Harker Heights, and Copperas Cove.
-In 1975, he moved to Lincoln, Nebraska to assume the duties of vice president and district manager covering Lincoln and thirteen southeast Nebraska communities.
+Tony served as Chairman of the California State Cablecasting and Programming Committee from 1969 until 1972, and was named a Cable Television Pioneer by the California Cable Television Association in 1971.
+In 1972, he was transferred to Texas and appointed Vice President & General Manager of the Daniels operations in Killeen, Harker Heights, and Copperas Cove.
+In 1975, he moved to Lincoln, Nebraska to assume the duties of Vice President & District Manager covering Lincoln and thirteen southeast Nebraska communities.
 Tony chaired the National Cable Television Association’s Cable Services Committee in 1978.
-In 1979, he established the prestigious and widely respected Cable ACE Awards.
+In 1979, he established the CableACE Awards.

-In 1979, Tony became president of Daniels Cablevision, Inc. in Carlsbad, California.
+In 1979, Tony became President of Daniels Cablevision, Inc. in Carlsbad, California.
 He oversaw development and construction of the Daniels Communications Center, and established the headquarters of Daniels’ cable operations in San Diego’s North County.